-- + both Elevate and Exigent are reputable top-tier suppliers of these services, with headquarters in the US and UK respectively; - + our agreements with these suppliers are subject to terms relating to working conditions and treatment of their staff; - + senior management or partners from G+T have personally visited and inspected the physical working premises of these teams.
+- + both Elevate and Exigent are reputable top-tier suppliers of these services; - + our agreements with these suppliers are subject to terms relating to working conditions and treatment of their staff; - + senior management or partners from G+T have personally visited and inspected the physical working premises of these teams.
 In the case of Elevate, before the pandemic, senior managers from G+T would visit the teams working on our behalf at least once every 6 months.
-However there have been no on-site visits during the reporting period.
-There were no complaints or disclosures through any channels, including our confidential whistle-blower platform Whisplii, from Elevate and Exigent staff. - + senior managers from G+T are responsible for interacting with and managing these teams and know the outsourced staff and regularly meet with them on video and audio calls; - dedicated outsourced staff have access to G+T communications in the same way as our Australian-based staff.
-They have access to G+T's whistle-blower channels and protections and receive the same training and information on their availability; and - + the market for people with the skills of these staff is competitive, particularly in India.
+In this reporting period a G+T manager visited the Elevate premises and met with staff.
+There were no complaints or disclosures through any channels, including our confidential whistle-blower platform Whisplii, from Elevate and Exigent staff; - + senior managers from G+T are responsible for interacting with and managing these teams and know the outsourced staff and regularly meet with them on video and audio calls; - + dedicated outsourced staff have access to G+T communications in the same way as our Australian-based staff.
+They have access to G+T's whistle-blower channels and protections and receive the same training and information on their availability; and - the market for people with the skills of these staff is competitive, particularly in India.
 Turnover occurs on a regular basis as opportunities emerge, indicating free movement for these staff.